sruthib22/data690fall21/assignment_01/assignment_01.md

 `![](name of the image file)`

-2. Use the instructor's resume in the data690fall21 folder as a sample and make your as detailed and well-formatted as possible.
+2. Use the instructor's resume in this folder as a sample and make your as detailed and well-formatted as possible.
+3. Submit the link to your assignment_01 folder to Black Board.